OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 There are a total of 10 parameters that the L1 must pass to the L2 when creating a retryable ticket.

-5 of them have to do with ETH/Gas; we’ll start with those:
+5 of them have to do with allocating ETH/Gas:

-Eth/Gas Related Parameters:
 **DepositValue:** Total ETH deposited from L1 to L2.
 **CallValue:** Call-value for L2 transaction.
 **GasPrice:** L2 Gas price bid for immediate L2 execution attempt (queryable via standard eth*gasPrice RPC)